Top Benefits of Pea Protein

 Anyone who works out regularly knows how hard exercise can be on your hair.
 Tight elastic bands, sweat, and dirt, frequent washing—all of these things can damage your delicate hair and cause breakage, split ends, and loss of strength and sheen.

-Adding a protein shake to your diet can help you build muscle, but it may also help keep your hair in top shape, too.
+Adding a protein shake to your diet may also help keep your hair in top shape, too.
 This is because sufficient levels of protein give your body all the building blocks (amino acids) it needs to rebuild and repair damaged tissue.
 This includes your hair, which is made primarily of a type of protein called keratin.15

 As a natural plant protein, Clean Lean Protein may also support healthy hair by promoting better hydration and a healthier overall appearance.
 And because hair health is also closely related to scalp health, a high-quality protein that’s free of allergens and irritants could be exactly what the hairdresser ordered.